CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Experiment

-Deep neural networks (DNNs) provide a viable solution.
-Both CSVideoNet and VCSNet are DNNs that are designed for video CS reconstruction.
+DNN provides a viable solution.
+Both CSVideoNet and VCSNet are designed for video CS reconstruction.
 For reasons explained earlier, we compare the two approaches at a CR of 16.
 The results are shown in Table~\ref{tab:VNet} and Figure~\ref{fig:recVideo}.
 Both the two approaches achieve high recovery quality compared to other baselines.
 However, VCSNet is a plain fully-connect network that has limited capability for processing sequential data.
 As a result, it suffers from a low-quality motion estimation, which explains why it has inferior performance compared to the proposed solution.

-To illustrate that the performance improvement of the proposed approach comes from integrating temporal features through the LSTM network rather than simpling increasing the model size, we set another experiment, in which we compare the performance of two CNNs with different sizes.
+To illustrate that the performance improvement of the proposed approach comes from integrating temporal features through the LSTM network rather than simply increasing the model size, we set another experiment, in which we compare the performance of two CNNs with different sizes.
 The structure of the two CNNs are shown in Table~\ref{tab:strCNN}, and the performance comparison is shown in Table~\ref{tab:cpCNN}.
 We can see that simply increasing the size of CNN does not provide meaningful improvement for reconstruction.
-This can be explained by the incapability of CNN to capture temporal features.
+This, wh be explained by the incapability of CNN to capture temporal features.
 The incorporation of the LSTM network improves the PSNR by up to 4 dB, which represents more than twice of error reduction.
-Specifically, the performance improvement increases with the CR and achieves the maximum when CR is 100.
+Specifically, the performance improvement increases with thealong wiachieves theits maximum wheR is 100.
 This explains that the implicit motion estimation by LSTM is critical to the video CS reconstruction especially at high CRs.

-\subsection{Performance Under Noise}
+\subsection{Performance under noise}

 To demonstrate that the robustness of CSVideoNet to sensor noise, we conduct a reconstruction experiment with input videos contaminated by random Gaussian noise.
 In this experiment, the architecture of all DNN-based frameworks remains the same as in the noiseless case.
 We test the performance at three levels of SNR - 20dB, 40dB, and 60dB.
 For each noise level, we evaluate all approaches at three CRs of 25, 50, and 100.
 The average PSNR\ achieved by each method at different CRs and noise levels are shown in Figure~\ref{fig:noise}.
 It can be observed that CSVideoNet can reliably achieve a high PSNR across at different noise levels and outperform the reference methods consistently.